 The villages at the foothills of Mardi Himal offer insights into the culture of the Gurung people, one of the main ethnic groups in Nepal.
 Porters here commonly use woven baskets called Doko (Bamboo Baskets) to haul supplies along the trails strung across their forehead.

-You’ll notice women dressed in vibrant red and blue outfits weaving cloth inside village homes.
+You will notice women dressed in vibrant red and blue outfits weaving cloth inside village homes.
 The sound of workers chipping slate into ornate roof tiles also echoes in settlements along the way transporting supplies from higher quarries.

 From the high camp sunset views overlooking the gently rising Fishtail massif are phenomenal while golden dawn light illuminates Annapurna South and Gangapurna.
 A day hike towards Mardi Peak at over 4,500 meters provides a 360-degree panorama from the Annapurna range to Machhapuchhre and Manaslu regions.

-How Much will it Cost for Nepali to trek Mardi Himal?
+How Much Will it Cost for Nepali to Trek Mardi Himal?

 The cost of Mardi Himal Trek for Nepali depends on your preference of transportation.
 Local Buses would cost you around NPR 800 to 1000 per person one way.
 Tourist buses will cost about NPR 1400 to 2500 per person one way, which depends on the mode of luxury you so choose.
 Food on the way to Pokhara while driving can be around 1000 to 1500 NPR.